 I made a blank mat ... an uppercase mat ... and a lowercase mat.
 I also made upper case and lowercase letters.

 In this activity the children put the letter squares in alphabetical order.
 With younger children I start with the guided letter mats and then move on to the blank mat.

-You can grab the patterns for free until Sunday February 12 ... after that they will only be available in the member's section which is also where I have added the tooth fairy number sequence mats.
+As of 2022 this activity can be found in the member's section which is also where I have added the tooth fairy number sequence mats.

-The free membership printable this week is tooth fairy number clip cards which is great for letter recognition as well as fine motor.
+I made tooth fairy number clip cards for letter recognition as well as fine motor.
 I printed all the patterns on cardstock paper ... cut them out and laminated them.

 I mixed the number cards up and set them out along with clothespins.
 I put mine in a clear plastic container but you can put yours in whatever works for you.
 I have included numbers 0-30 so you can choose to put all out or just a few.

 In this activity children pick a card and clip a clothespin on the number that matches the number on the tooth fairy.
 I have also included cover-up squares if you do not want to use clothespins.
-You can grab the patterns for free until Sunday February 14th ... after that they will only be available in the member's section which is also where the tooth fairy alphabet clip cards are located.
+As of 2022 this activity can be found in the member's section which is also where the tooth fairy alphabet clip cards are located.

 We worked on letter identification with an uppercase vs. lowercase sorting activity.
 I printed the patterns on cardstock paper and laminated them.
 I then attached the uppercase and lowercase tags to baskets I purchased from the dollar store.

 I set the baskets and letter cards out in our center and the children picked a card ... said what letter it was and then put it in the correct basket based on whether it was an uppercase or lowercase letter.